-If you like a piece of music you play it again and again.
+If you like a piece of music you play it again and again and again.
 So why not visit a museum again if you enjoyed it?
 The Kröller-Müller Museum is one of my favourite museums.
-I’ve been there many times, the first time when I was a little child, but the last time I visited the museum is so many years ago that I don’t even recall which year it was, which is a real shame.
-The other week I finally visited the museum again, quite spontaneously, and for no particular reason.
+I’ve been there many times.
+I was a little child when I first visited it with my parents or possibly with my grandmother, with whom I visited many museums as a child.
+But the last time I visited the museum is so many years ago that I don’t even recall which year it was, which is a real shame.
+The other week I finally visited the Kröller-Müller Museum again, quite spontaneously, and for no particular reason.

 The Kröller-Müller Museum is also renowned for its wonderful sculpture garden, which is a joy to visit in any season.
 I have yet to visit it in winter in the snow.